-- (1) The powers of the corporation of a municipality to purchase or acquire land shall be deemed to include power to purchase or acquire land for the purpose of obtaining from that land materials required for highway works. - (2) Subject to subsection (3), the Minister for Crown Lands may, on payment of such fee (if any) as he determines, grant to the corporation a licence under section 40 of the Crown Lands Act 1976 to may require for highway works.
+- (1) The powers of the corporation of a municipality to purchase or acquire land shall be deemed to include power to purchase or acquire land for the purpose of obtaining from that land materials required for highway works. - (2) Subject to subsection (3), the Minister for Crown Lands may, on payment of such fee (if any) as he determines, grant to the corporation a licence under section 40 of the Crown Lands Act 1976 to enter any Crown land and obtain and remove from it such materials or indigenous timber as it may require for highway works.